Jihoon Kwon

 2024/07 - Present

-• Proposed READ-CLIP, a fine-tuning method that enhances compositional reasoning in vision-language models via auxiliary losses (NeurIPS 2025).
+• Proposed READ-CLIP, a fine-tuning method for compositional reasoning in vision-language models (NeurIPS 2025).

 Projects

-🏆 SQA Alphathon 2025 Winner (Can LLMs Hit Moving Targets?
-Tracking Evolving Signals in Corporate Disclosures)
+SQA Alphathon 2025 Winner: Tracking Evolving Signals in Corporate Disclosures

-Developed an end-to-end LLM system that predicts stock returns by detecting strategic metric shifts in earnings calls:
+Developed an end-to-end LLM system for stock return prediction by detecting strategic metric shifts in earnings calls.

-• Competition Winner: Won SQA Alphathon 2025 with 3.6× better stock return forecasting performance compared to the original method, demonstrating superior predictive power in real market applications
+• Won SQA Alphathon 2025 with 3.6x better forecasting performance than the original method.

 May 2024

-• Best Embedding Model: Achieved #1 ranking on Hugging Face MTEB leaderboard among 200+ models, surpassing OpenAI, Google, Cohere, and Nvidia with state-of-the-art retrieval performance
+• Achieved #1 on the Hugging Face MTEB leaderboard among 200+ models.